jonilaserson/apples_sqr/README.md

 The tool provides:
 - Performance metrics for each model
+- **Coverage statistics for dual threshold classification**
-- ROC and PR curves
+- ROC and PR curves with operation point visualization
 - Query-based evaluation results
 - Interactive visualization in GUI mode
 - Confusion matrix visualization: